 In recent times we’ve received a number of questions, and heard a few misconceptions, about our operations in the Middle East and in Palestine specifically.

 It’s important to us that we operate with openness, so we want to share some background to our Palestinian business and some of the things that we are proud of since we started our operations there in 1998.

 Our current operations

-Today, Coca Cola employs 400 people in three Palestinian bottling plants – in Ramallah, Jericho and Tulkarem – and seven distribution centres.
+Today, The Coca Cola Company employs 400 people in three Palestinian bottling plants – in Ramallah, Jericho and Tulkarem – and seven distribution centres.
 Our business supports a further 4,000 Palestinian households through retail and across our supply chain.
 We’re proud to be the country’s third largest employer and fifth largest investor.